it's lifetime. This example has the so called sandwich body

 the Japanese companies already copied a lot at that

-time.
+up covers".
 The so called witchhat knobs are original.

 At that time Gibson used some kind of sticky varnish that